 ICFJ's endowment consists of donor-restricted endowment funds and funds designated by the Board of Directors to function as endowments.
 As required by GAAP, net assets associated with endowment funds, including funds designated by the Board of Directors to function as endowments, are classified and reported based on the existence or absence of donor-imposed restrictions.

-The Board of Directors has interpreted the Uniform Prudent Management of Institutional Funds Act (UPMIFA) as requiring the preservation of the fair value of the original gift as of the gift date of the donor-restricted endowment funds absent explicit donor stipulations to the contrary.
-As a result of this interpretation, ICFJ classifies as permanently restricted net assets (a) the original value of gifts donated to the permanent endowment, (b) the original value of subsequent gifts to the permanent endowment, and (c) accumulations to the permanent endowment at the time the accumulation is added to the fund.
-The remaining portion of the donor-restricted endowment fund that is not classified in permanently restricted net assets is classified as temporarily restricted net assets until those amounts are appropriated for expenditure by ICFJ in a manner consistent with the standard of prudence prescribed by UPMIFA.
+The Board of Directors has interpreted the Uniform Prudent Management of Institutional Funds Act (UPMIFA) as allowing ICFJ to appropriate for expenditures or accumulate so much of an endowment fund as ICFJ determines is prudent for the uses, benefits, purposes and duration for which the endowment fund is established, subject to the intent of the donor as expressed in the gift instrument.
+Unless stated otherwise in the gift instrument, the assets in an endowment fund shall be donor-restricted assets until appropriated for expenditure by the Board of Directors.
+As a result of this interpretation, ICFJ has not changed the way permanently restricted net assets are classified.
+See Note 1 for further information on net asset classification.